• Read Object 76: Senate Speech Proposing First Presumptive Conditions for Great War Veterans

 Object 71: Dade Pyramids and Monument

-On the south side of St. Augustine National Cemetery in Florida, there are three squat pyramids and a single taller obelisk.
+On the south side of Florida’s St. Augustine National Cemetery, three squat pyramids and a single taller obelisk rise from the ground above the other nearby markers and headstones.
 The Dade Pyramids and Monument, as they are known, mark the resting place of the U.S. soldiers who died in the opening engagement of the Second Seminole War (1835-42).
-The memorial honors lives lost while also serving as a grim reminder of the brutal conflict that erupted when the Federal government tried to evict the Seminole people from their tribal lands in central Florida.
+The memorial honors lives lost while also serving as a grim reminder of the brutal conflict that erupted when the Federal government tried to evict the Seminole people from their tribal lands in Florida.

 • Read Object 70: VA Director Max Cleland at the 1980 Opening of the Atlanta Vet Center